 Analysts such as Alan Woinski of Gaming USA Corp reported that “…..it’s been a long time since a new casino in the U.S. hit its expected revenue.
 I don’t know if it’s just reluctance to update that model or to bring it up to reality, but it’s been going on for over 10 years now.”

-There are two reasons for the model not working.
+There were two reasons for that model not working.
 One is the saturation of gaming in the northeast.
 The second is elected officials welcoming gaming for quick state revenue.
 That pressure gets channeled from regulators to casino companies to the analysts making the projections.

-MGM’s Underperformance – The Trouble With Massachusetts Casino Revenue
+MGM’s Underperformance – Trouble With Massachusetts Casino Revenue

-The “industrial chic” downtown casino MGM built in Springfield, MA., is now over two years old.
+The “industrial chic” downtown casino MGM built in Springfield, MA., was only two years old.

 A Change of Heart and Design